Ghorepani Poon Hill Trek

 Expand AllCollapse All

 This is our standard itinerary for the Ghorepani Poonhill trek.
-If you want to make it in your own way and want to add more days to your itinerary, please feel free to contact us anytime for the fully customized itinerary of your own choice.
+If you want to customize it and add more days, please feel free to contact us anytime for a fully customized itinerary of your choice.

-Kathmandu, the capital city of Nepal lies in the valley surrounded by beautiful green hills from all sides.
+Kathmandu, Nepal's capital, lies in a valley surrounded by beautiful green hills from all sides.
 If you come through the airways, our representative will be there in the airport terminal with your name to give you a warm welcome.
-After greeting you, our representative will drop you in your hotel and help you with all the check-in works.
+After greeting you, our representative will drop you at your hotel and help you with all the check-in works.
 If you are arriving through the road, our representative will meet you at the respective destination.

 • Maximum Altitude1,350m